Women's and Gender Studies Courses

 What makes gender meaningful and what has literature got to do with it?
 How do literary works and other cultural texts (film, television,music, socialmedia) represent and / or transform gender in a given time and place?
 What can such works tell us about how gender is imagined, experienced, circulated, challenged?
 This course will address these questions by studying selected texts in the context of historicallyspecific understandings of masculinity, femininity and non-binary identities.
 Crosslisted as ENGL 259.
 Prerequisite: ENGL 100 or 111/112 or equivalent.
 Three credits.

-Cultures of Girlhood.
 This course uses an intersectional feminist perspective to explore not only the cultural construction of girlhood and its representations, but the ongoing cultural practices of girls themselves.
-We explore the various ways that “girls” have always had a unique relationship to producing, consuming, and participating in culture.
-We will interrogate and resist the universalization of the girlish subject, integrating readings that ask students to reframe “girl” in relation to race, class, sexuality, age, and nation.
-Three credits.
+It explores various ways that “girls” have always had a unique relationship to producing, consuming, and participating in culture.
+This course interrogates l and resist the universalization of the girlish subject, integrating readings that ask students to reframe “girl” in relation to race, class, sexuality, age, and nation.
+Credit will be granted for only one of WMGS 270 and WMGS 299 (2022-2024).
+Prerequisite: WMGS 100.
+Three credits

 WMGS 303 - Feminist Theory